 Songfacts®: You can leave comments about the song at the bottom of the page.

 "Chasing Waterfalls" is TLC's way of expressing how people chase intangible dreams with no thought of the consequences.
 The first verse is talking about an inner city mother and son relationship.
-He is chasing "waterfalls" (money and respect by dealing drugs), but his mother knows this can only lead to a bad end.
-The second verse is talking about a man's relationship with a woman.
-His "waterfall" is casual sex.
-The lyrics say that he has a "natural obsession for temptation."
+He is chasing "waterfalls" (money and respect by dealing drugs), but his mother knows this cannot end well.
+The second verse deals with a man's relationship with a woman.
+His "waterfall" is casual sex - he has a "natural obsession for temptation."
 This could mean he is cheating on someone or the woman he is seeing is cheating on someone.
 Either way, he contracts HIV and dies ("three letters took him to his final resting place").
 TLC were big on AIDS awareness - Left Eye would often wear condoms attached to her clothes and in her glasses to promote safe sex.

 Cee-Lo Green sang backup on this.
 He's well-known as a songwriter and producer, and as a member of Goodie Mob and Gnarls Barkley.
 Cee-Lo recalled to The Guardian newspaper March 22, 2008: "I was working at the same studio and of course I know the girls too, because we were on the same label, so they just asked me.
 I didn't realize at the time what a big song it was going to be."

 The Atlanta production team Organized Noize, who produced the track, wrote this song with Marqueze Etheridge, and TLC's Lisa "Left Eye" Lopes came up with the rap.
-Lopes was dealing with some person problems at the time, which are expressed in her rap: she had a very turbulent relationship with the football player Andre Rison, and on June 9, 1994 she burned his new shoes in his bathtub, which set fire to his entire $2 million mansion.
+Lopes was dealing with some personal problems at the time, which are expressed in her rap.
+She had a very turbulent relationship with the football player Andre Rison, and on June 9, 1994 she burned his new shoes in his bathtub, which set fire to his entire $2 million mansion.
 She pled guilty to arson, but did reconcile with Rison. (thanks, Jeana - Sterling Heights, MI)